 Over 30 years of experience in sponsorship activation has exposed us to a wide range of projects.
-We have seen it all...from massive budgets and high-profile reach in multiple sports, to targeted, grassroots growth.
-We have also seen plenty of "honeymoon programs" where initial foundations fall short, and we are out to change that.
-Take a look at the 5 most common pitfalls we see in sponsorship so you can avoid them.
+From massive budgets and high-profile reach in multiple sports to targeted, grassroots growth...we have seen it all.
+We have also seen plenty of "honeymoon programs" where initial foundations fall short, and we are out to change that by coming forward with thoughtful changes to the approach.

 1. Brands expect the property to do all the activation